-My favorite thing about birthdays is that they always bring presents in the shape of a trip.
+My favourite thing about birthdays is that they always bring presents in the shape of a trip.
 Yey!
 And due the lockdown I was owing one to the significant other.
-Being tight on days, I decided that we need to use the German Unity Day, the last holiday before Christmas and enjoy weekend somewhere.
+The German Unity Day is the last holiday before Christmas, so we decided to enjoy weekend somewhere.
 The choice was decided by the price of the tickets, but also, a new country for the one celebrating.
 Stockholm it was!

 Flight time Berlin – Stockholm less than 90 minutes.
-Train time between Arlanda Airport and Stockholm city center – 18 minutes, and the best thing is the more people are riding, the cheaper it gets.
-Since it was a later flight we decided for this option, met a girl who asked to share transport with us, and boom win for all.
-There are bus options that are cheaper but also take a bit more time, around 50 minutes.
+Train between Arlanda Airport and Stockholm city center takes – 18 minutes, and the best thing is the more people are riding, the cheaper it gets.
+Since it was a later flight we decided for this option.
+A girl randomly asked if we would like to share transport, and “boom” win for all.
+There are bus options that are cheaper, but also take a bit more time, around 50 minutes.

-On our first night we saw that in the Gamla Stan area, almost everything was getting closed, except some Irish Pubs, but that is not our choice, so we continued towards Södermalm, or the south island of the city.
+On our first night we saw that in the Gamla Stan area, almost everything was getting closed, except some Irish Pubs, but that is not our choice.
+We continued towards Södermalm – the south island of the city.
 It was really convenient 15 minutes walk and we ended up in Omnipollos Hat bar.
 I liked everything there.
-Then we strolled some more around the area and learned that this was the area for nights out, maybe more on the younger generation side, but there were also decent bars for the 30+.
+Then, we strolled some more around the area, and learned that the buzzing nights out happen here.
+Maybe more on the younger generation side, but there were also decent bars for the 30+.

 The real exploration started the day after.
 Breakfast spot Skeppsbro Bageri, right across the street from our hotel, Castle House Inn.
 There is something about swedish bakeries, and especially something about this one and the one next to it, that were making the whole harbour smell of cinnamon and sugar, and not gas and boats.
 You can rarely find specialty coffee shops in Stockholm, compared to the similar capitals, because Sweds drink mostly filter coffee and almost everywhere free refill was an option.
 The road continued towards Moderna Museet (even if you are not into art visit their store and restaurant for amazing panoramic views), which has free entrance for the standard exhibition, but we had to stop on the Gilded Crown on Skeppsholmsbron and take photos with Stockholms’ trademark.
 Okay one of them.